ipfs/ipfs-docs/docs/how-to/move-ipfs-installation.md

 ## Windows Subsystem for Linux

-If you have IPFS installed in the Windows Subsystem for Linux, you can migrate your IPFS repository from Linux into your Windows environment.
+If you have IPFS installed in the Windows Subsystem for Linux, you can move your IPFS repository from Linux into your Windows environment.
 This process overwrites the IPFS repository in Windows.

 1. On Windows, open the IPFS Desktop application or run an `ipfs daemon`.
 Do this at least once.
 1. Stop any IPFS daemons, services, or applications from running in your Linux and Windows environments.